United States of America

 - Travel Health

 - Useful Contacts

 Sunset in Florida ©

 Millions of pleasure-seekers can't be wrong!
 Florida is North America's favourite holiday destination and draws hordes of tourists all year round.
 The reason for the state's popularity as a vacation station is its sunny climate and situation.
-Consisting of a peninsula jutting out into the Atlantic Ocean from the southeastern corner of the United States, Florida's uneven coastline is indented with estuaries, bays, inlets, lagoons and rivers, creating ideal enclaves for the location of holiday resorts.
-Right in the south the peninsula ends in an arc of islands resting on coral reefs, known as the Florida Keys, today joined and accessed via a highway ending in Key West, the southernmost point of the United States.
+Consisting of a peninsula jutting out into the Atlantic Ocean from the southeastern corner of the United States, Florida's uneven coastline is indented with estuaries, bays, inlets, lagoons and rivers, creating ideal enclaves for holiday resorts.
+Right in the south the peninsula ends in an arc of islands resting on coral reefs, known as the Florida Keys, today accessed via a highway ending in Key West, the southernmost point of the United States.

 Become our Florida Travel Expert

 We are looking for contributors for our Florida travel guide.
 If you are a local, a regular traveller to Florida or a travel professional with time to contribute and answer occasional forum questions, please contact us.